-- 1. Start NetBeans IDE.
+- Start NetBeans IDE.
 In the IDE, choose File > New Project (Ctrl-Shift-N). - 2.
 In the New Project wizard, expand the Java category and select Java Application.
-Then click Next. - 3.
-In the Name and Location page of the wizard, type "HelloWorld" in Project Name.
-Then click Finish. - 4.
+Then click Next. - In the Name and Location page of the wizard, type "HelloWorldApp" in Project Name and type "helloworldapp.HelloWorldApp" in the Create Main Class field.
+Then Click finish. - 4.
 Because you have left the Create Main Class checkbox selected in the New Project wizard, the IDE has created a skeleton class for you.
-You can add the "Hello World!" message to the skeleton code by replacing the line:
+You can add the "HelloWorld!" message to the skeleton code by replacing the line: